Language selection

 7. The physical presentation of a licence to import nuclear substances and prescribed equipment is no longer needed when using the SWI IID process.
 The electronic presentation of the import licence through information contained in the IID satisfies the requirements to present the licence to a BSO.

-8. Import data for transactions utilizing the IID is received by the CNSC from the CBSA, eliminating the requirement of the CBSA stamped paper copy to be sent to the CNSC.
+8. Import data for transactions that use the IID is received by the CNSC from the CBSA, eliminating the requirement of the CBSA stamped paper copy to be sent to the CNSC.

 9. In instances where the electronic IID is not used, a paper version of the CNSC licence (or a copy) authorizing importation of a nuclear substance, prescribed equipment or prescribed information must be presented with the release package.